paulcw/MusicBox/README.md

 Also, I like arranging my music in a particular way: top-level directories are based on the format of music (e.g., MP3 vs Ogg Vorbis), and then subdirectories under each, usually based on artist.
-This way, it's easy to make subsections of your music collection available to devices based on what they can handle; if you have a player that only knows about MP3s, then copy just that directory to that device.
+(This way, it's easy to make subsections of your music collection available to devices based on what they can handle; if you have a player that only knows about MP3s, then copy just that directory to that device.)
+And a lot of music players I've seen do dumb things with albums -- e.g., you'll search for an album by band name, and if the album has multiple artist combinations, it'll only list part of the album.
+Or if you've ripped an album twice, in MP3 and Ogg Vorbis, it interleaves the two copies of the songs (assuming it doesn't ignore the Ogg Vorbis entirely).

 So the solution was: get a small, cheapest possible computer, put Linux on it, install Apache and mplayer on it, and connect it to normal external speakers.